CuzSai/Ascendant/Feedback_Ascendant_SteamNextFest_Beta.md

 ## 7. Feedback of new players
-Over this week I have had some friends that tried the game for the first time, it were only 1 that tried and 2 that watched some videos and they come from the same game, the cycle frontier, all of them are waiting for a good extraction game which has high ttk and is pretty movement based, but would be willing to give ascendant a try because I told them it was good.
-They also saw it on Minda999 Youtube video on it, so they have heard about it before i told them.
+Over this week I have had some friends that tried the game for the first time, it were only 1 that tried and come from the same game as me, the cycle frontier, he's waiting for a good extraction game which has high ttk and is pretty movement based, but was willing to give ascendant a try because I told him it was good.
+He also saw Minda999s' Youtube video on it, so he has heard about it before i told him.

-Quick side note, these guys **don't** deserve this glazing.
+Quick side note, this guy **doesn't** deserve this glazing.
 ### 7.1 l600f
 l6 plays mostly dark and darker nowadays, was top 500 overwatch, though still loves high ttk movement shooters.
 Plays hella aggressive assault rifle or SMG in most games.
 Movement player with solid aim.
 I, CuzSai, queued one game with him, he went in with nothing except the tutorial.
 Was planning to explain while playing, sadly we ran into RaedN and someone else i forgot who it was(some good player i think IceMan not sure).
 So he got absolutely cooked.
 After that he went off and hasn't played since.
 I will definitely make him play more the next time i get a chance to.